davidbroughsmyth/riscv_dev_env/README.md

 * Launched a full Linux desktop inside GitHub Codespaces
 * Compiled and executed a C program with native GCC
 * Compiled and executed the same program on a RISC-V target using Spike
-* Edited and rebuilt the code using a GUI editor over noVNC
+* Edited and rebuilt the code using a editor over noVNC

-You’re ready to explore more RISC-V and Verilog labs in this Codespace.
+Explore more RISC-V and Verilog labs in this Codespace.